ArthurSobreira/map_generator_fdf/README.md

 Enter the name that the image will be saved: <map-name>.fdf
 ```

-* Once the map is generated, to render it just run your binary with it, this way it is possible to generate some really cool maps, like these:
+* Once the map has been generated, to render it you just need to run your fdf binary with it, this way you can generate some really cool maps, like these:

 <br>